Start of the overlay

 How much do people spend on gifts during the holiday season?

-According to the National Retail Federation, shoppers are expected to spend about $902 in shopping during the holiday season, $641 of which goes to gifts while the rest is used on things like decorations, candy or food.
-This total marks an increase from last year, and breaks the previous record set in 2019.4
+According to the National Retail Federation, shoppers are expected to spend about $890 on shopping during the holiday season, $628 of which goes to gifts while the rest is used on things like decorations, candy/food and greeting cards.
+This total marks the second-highest year on record, though it is a 1.3% decrease from last year.4

 Average spent on the holidays since 2019